 Damage Control by Your Attorney

 But having an attorney through the process, in my opinion, is crucial if you want to end up with the best result and try to do damage control as you move forward with your life in defending a child pornography possession case or distribution of child pornography.
-That definition of distribution of child pornography is a comprehensive one.
+That definition of the distribution of child pornography is a comprehensive one.

 Related Content: